beatrupp/brblog/content/posts/2025/2025-05_dependencies/index.md

 author: beat
 ---

 In the world of app development, time is never standing still.
 Even if your project doesn't change much, the world around it is constantly evolving.
-Not ony operating sytems and compilers change, but also libraries receive updates - sometimes even critical security updates - that should be applied rather sooner than later to protect your customer's data.
+Not only operating sytems and compilers change, but also libraries receive updates - sometimes even critical security updates - that should be applied rather sooner than later to protect your customer's data.

 Most projects depend on some third-party dependencies for example to simplify networking, to enable user tracking or just by incorporating [a beautiful
 UI component](https://github.com/benrudhart/AppleEffortScorePicker) that doesn't need to be written from scratch.